VzGG/Game-Developer-Portfolio/README.md

 ------------
 ### Project 2 - Oswald: The Savior's Freedom (C#, Unity, Indiviudal Coursework Project)

 A 2D RPG Platform game where the player must traverse through 3 levels with each level having their own conditions to progress through the next level.
+Progress through the levels as quick as possible and the game's story may differ.

 Development Time: 1 Month

-##### **Combat Gameplay**
+##### **Combat Gameplay (With Audio)**
 https://user-images.githubusercontent.com/115569550/195849173-953b1aeb-9d5f-49df-9bb2-01f17f4f2fde.mp4

+The enemies engage with the player once they reach a certain distance and continuously attack until the player dies.
+The player can dodge attacks by dodging (player slide animation) at the right moment but they must also manage their energy well as you cannot dodge, attack, jump, etc. endlessly.